marcelarie/nnix/README.md

-This iss my Nix setup, and it manages two configurations: nixos and work.
+This is my Nix setup, and it manages two configurations: nixos and work.
 Both share a common home/common.nix to keep things consistent across environments.

 - NixOS documentation [here](https://nixos.org/manual/nixos/unstable/)